facebook-pixel

 • Fraternal or sports organizations.

-• Political causes, candidates, organizations, or campaigns
+• Political causes, candidates, organizations, or campaigns.

 Project Eligibility:

-Projects based in the arts and culture, science or history that take place in Lake, Orange, Osceola, or Seminole counties and are open to the public.
+Projects based in the arts and culture, history, or science that take place in Lake, Orange, Osceola, or Seminole counties and are open to the public.
 Exhibits, performances, festivals, arts education, outreach programs, and art-based community development activities are examples of typical projects.
 Professional artists must be involved in the planning and execution of each project.
 For arts education programming, teachers must have an arts background.
 Social and Human Service Organizations must partner with professional artists and/or arts organizations.

 Application Tips:

-• Submit early!
-Leave extra time at the end in case you have questions or computer trouble.
+• Leave extra time at the end in case you have questions or computer trouble.
 Missing documents or fields will prevent the submission of the application.
 Contact and project information for all grantees will be made available to the press, and United Arts may use quotes or pictures from applications or reports in publicity.

 Important Dates